Nothing lasts forever. Even the most efficient air conditioning system has an expiry date.

 Most people install their central air conditioners and completely forget everything about the outdoor unit.

-For months or even years, the poor thing is left out in the open under the extreme weather conditioners here in Phoenix—and people always wonder why their air conditioners tend to break down without even clicking the 3-year mark.
+For months or even years, the poor thing is left out in the open under the extreme weather conditioners here in Phoenix—and people always wonder why their air conditioning system tends to break down and need AC repair without even clicking the 3-year mark.